 About the Anti-Corruption Helpdesk

 The Anti-Corruption Helpdesk is a knowledge service providing access to on-demand research on corruption and anti-corruption topics for the TI network and selected stakeholders.
-Through desk research using publicly available sources, our service ensures timely responses to users' enquiries.
-These enquiries are typically answered in the form of research briefs, drawing upon a wide pool of experts to provide synthesised research, case study insights, and best practices in anti-corruption.
-As such, the Helpdesk services responds to the professional knowledge and research needs of anti-corruption practitioners, providing timely and tailored responses to corruption-related enquiries.
+Through desk research using publicly available sources and in consultation with our network of experts, our service ensures timely responses to users' enquiries.
+These enquiries are typically answered in the form of Helpdesk Answers or shorter research briefs to provide synthesised research, case study insights, and best practices in anti-corruption.
+As such, the Helpdesk services respond to the professional knowledge and research needs of anti-corruption practitioners, providing timely and tailored responses to corruption-related enquiries.

 Who can ask a question?

-The service is currently available to U4 partner agencies and Transparency International's network of national chapters.
+The service is currently available to U4 partner agencies, Transparency International's network of national chapters, and EU Delegations.

 Guidelines